John Charles Close-Brooks, Lieutenant, 1st Life Guards

 In Macclesfield, Lieutenant Close-Brooks is commemorated on the Park Green, Town Hall, St Michael’s Church, Park Green Club and Old Boys Club war memorials and the Macclesfield Cricket Club and Old Boys Club Rolls of Honour.
 In addition, there is a memorial window erected by his family at St Michael’s Church.

-Locally, he is commemorated on the Prestbury and Over Alderley war memorials and on a plaque at St Catherine’s Church, Over Alderley.
+Locally, he is also commemorated on the Prestbury and Over Alderley war memorials and on a plaque at St Catherine’s Church, Over Alderley.

 Elsewhere, he is commemorated on memorials at Harrow School and at Trinity College, Cambridge.